Heaven & Earth (1993 film): Cast

+Production

+The film was shot on location in Vietnam, Thailand and Los Angeles.

 Release

 Theatrical release

 Heaven & Earth opened in 63 theaters on December 25, 1993.
 Its widespread release date was January 7, 1994, at which date it was playing in 781 theaters.

 Reception

-The film received mixed reviews, in contrast to Stone's other films and especially films like Platoon and JFK.
-The review aggregator website Rotten Tomatoes reported that 43% of critics gave the film a positive review based on a sample of 21 reviews, with an average score of 5.2/10.
+Heaven & Earth received mixed reviews, in contrast to Stone's previous two Vietnam War films.
+The review aggregator website Rotten Tomatoes reported that 45% of critics gave the film a positive review based on a sample of 22 reviews, with an average score of 5.2/10.
 The site's consensus states: "Heaven & Earth is a well-intentioned glimpse into an underrepresented perspective on Vietnam, but Oliver Stone's solemn storytelling keeps audiences at a fatal distance from Hiep Thi Le's enigmatic heroine."
 Desson Howe of The Washington Post called the script "structurally clunky" and complained that the film "lacks a poetic center."
 James Berardinelli noted that the film "lacks much of the narrative strength" of Stone's other Vietnam films, particularly once Jones's character appears.
 Berardinelli also complained that flashbacks and voiceovers are overdone, although he did praise Stone for "a number of memorable camera shots."
+Roger Ebert of The Chicago Sun Times gave the film three-and-a-half stars out of a possible four, praising the film for focusing on a woman's perspective and adding how Stone "loves big subjects and approaches them fearlessly."

 Handpicked by Stone, actress Hiep Thi Le's performance received mixed reviews.
-Roger Ebert called her performance "extraordinary", and Desson Howe complimented her "authentic presence."
+Ebert called her performance "extraordinary", and Desson Howe complimented her "authentic presence."
 James Berardinelli, however, called her "adequate, but not peerless" and noted that the emotional scenes reveal "the limits of her acting ability."